Rehabilitation Center ‘Preodolenie L”, Moscow

 Founded in 1992, the Rehabilitation Center “Preodolenie L” in Moscow provides training, education, and physical therapy for disabled children from orphanages and low income families.
 The goal of the Center is to prepare children to be fully active members of society.
-The center has been recognized by the Russian Government as one of the best facilities promoting social education and rehabilitation for children with special needs.
 The Center prides itself on its unique equine therapy program for children with disabilities.
 While riding horses, children feel a unique spirit of freedom and relaxation: no need to sit in a wheelchair, hold onto crutches or grasp someone’s hand.

 Charitable Organization for Parents of Disabled Children "GOORDI", Ryazan